Ryank90/BackboneViewManager/README.md

 backbone-view-manager
 =====================

-Manager to help against zombie views
+A View Manager to help remove those sodding zombie views, found in the darkest parts of your SPA.

 How to use
 =====================